 - The Exalate agents control what gets sent and how information is matched from one platform to the other.

-- As well as Zednesk and GitHub, there are Exalate agents available for Jira Cloud, Jira on-premise, ServiceNow, HP ALM/QC, and Azure DevOps.
+- As well as Zendesk and GitHub, there are Exalate agents available for Jira Cloud, Jira on-premise, ServiceNow, HP ALM/QC, and Azure DevOps.
 More services will be added soon, so check back later if the one you need isn’t ready yet.
 You can also request an integration.

 Security is definitely a key consideration when exchanging information between platforms.
 Exalate is designed with security in mind so you can trust it to synchronize information securely.

-It uses the secure https protocol for most data exchange and nodes use a reverse proxy for data termination.
+It uses the secure HTTPS protocol for most data exchange and nodes use a reverse proxy for data termination.
 It also uses JWT to ensure data requests come from trusted sources.

 Exalate protects your data by taking daily backups, which are retained for two days.
 It also conducts monthly penetration tests to help find and eliminate potential security issues.